Seirdy/seirdy.one/content/posts/website-best-practices.md

 Additionally, hopping between nodes in Tor circuits incurs latency, worsening the impacts of requiring multiple requests and round-trips.
 Try to minimise the number of requests to view a page.

-If you use a CDN or some over&shy;complicated website security stack, make sure it doesn't block Tor users or require them to enable JavaScript to complete a CAPTCHA.
+If you use a CDN or some overcomplicated website security stack, make sure it doesn't block Tor users or require them to enable JavaScript to complete a CAPTCHA.
 Tor Browser users are supposed to avoid fingerprinting vectors like JS and browser extensions, so requiring a JavaScript-<wbr />based CAPTCHA will effectively block many Tor users.

 Tor users are unable to leverage media queries or client-hints to signal special needs.
 Pages need to be as accessible as possible by default, as per the ["inclusive by default" directive outlined earlier](#inc-by-default).
 This should be a given, but it's doubly important when serving fingerprinting-averse readers.